Spotlight on 10 Nursing Careers

 A Staff Nurse has a very important role in the health care industry.
 He or she must be able to make decisions based on scientific knowledge, health care procedures and standardized care plants.
 As a Staff Nurse becomes more advanced, they move on to client cases that are more complex in nature.

 A flight nurse is involved in both emergency and non-emergency transportation of patients.
 Inter facility transport and "scene calls" are also a part of this career.
-Salaries for this intense career are generally over $60,000 a year.

 Read More About Nursing Careers